 2. Minimum Buffer for New Land Division.
 Unless otherwise excepted in subsection (F)(3) of this section, for new short plats, subdivisions, binding site plans, and PUDs, a minimum buffer of 50 feet shall be provided from the edge of all marine bluffs, and 25 feet from inland banks; provided, that a reduction in the required buffer width to a distance equal to the height of the slope may be permitted when the special study concludes that doing so would not result in an increased risk to people or property or impacts to environmental processes.
 Erosion rates measured over at least a 75-year period shall be evaluated in any special study recommending a buffer width less than the applicable minimum.
 Under no circumstance may the buffer width for a marine bluff be less than a distance equal to the sum of the bluff erosion rate over at least 75 years plus 20 feet from the crest or 10 feet from the toe.
 (Also see PTMC 19.05.060(D)(3), Land Divisions – Building Pad.)

 3. Minimum Buffer for Existing Lots and Infill Subdivisions.
 For existing lots, and infill subdivisions creating no additional waterfront lots, a landslide hazard area buffer less than that required for new subdivisions under subsection (F)(2) of this section may be permitted to allow development of a single-family residence; if the special study concludes that doing so would not result in an increased risk to people or property or impacts to environmental processes.
-Additionally, for proposals within the shoreline jurisdiction, the reduced buffer width shall not be less than a distance equal to the sum of the bluff erosion rate over at least 75 years plus 20 feet from the crest; or 10 feet from the sides and the toe of a marine bluff (DR 6.8.1 of the shoreline master program).
+Additionally, for proposals within the shoreline jurisdiction, the reduced buffer width shall not be less than a distance equal to the sum of the bluff erosion rate over at least 75 years plus 20 feet from the crest of the bluff; or 10 feet from the sides and the toe of a marine bluff.
 (Also see PTMC 19.05.060(D)(3), Land Divisions – Building Pad.)

 4. Building setback lines shall be measured from the outside edge of required buffers and no setback shall be less than 15 feet from an established marine bluff or inland bank buffer.